 Code of Conduct

 The Evansville High School Athletic Council, composed of representatives from member schools, believes that athletes representing their schools have certain obligations pertaining to their conduct both in and out of their particular season (365 days).
-Every student-athlete is expected to behave in a manner that brings credit to his/her school and squad.
+Every student-athlete is expected to behave in a manner that brings credit to his/her school and team.
 When an athlete's conduct in or out of school (1) reflects discredit upon the school or (2) creates a disruptive influence on the discipline, good order, moral or educational environment in the school, the student may be declared ineligible for further athletic participation.

 School Attendance Requirement: Athletes are expected to attend all classes.
 Athletes absent from classes will not be allowed to participate in a practice or contest on the day of the absence.
-Exceptions to this rule must be approved by the principal.
+Exceptions to this rule must be approved by the administration.
 Athletes who are suspended from school may not practice or participate during the time of suspension.

-1. At no time is an athlete allowed to be under the influence of or be in possession of an alcoholic beverage, tobacco products, or illegal drugs not prescribed by a physician licensed by the State of Indiana, for his or her use.
+- At no time is an athlete allowed to be under the influence of or be in possession of an alcoholic beverage, tobacco products, vaping products, or illegal drugs not prescribed by a physician licensed by the State of Indiana, for his or her use.
 The Code of Conduct is in effect for 365 days and begins with the first day of the first fall sports season of the freshman year.

-The student-athlete shall be suspended for a minimum of 20% of the scheduled contests for that sport for that school year.
+First offense - The student-athlete shall be suspended for a minimum of 20% of the scheduled contests for that sport for that school year.
 (Penalties must be served consecutively) (Scrimmages/jamborees are not considered a contest.
 Canceled contests will not count towards the suspension.)
 Before reinstatement to the athletic program, the student must enroll in a school approved substance abuse program.
 (At the student's expense.)

 All numbers of 0.5 or above will be rounded up to include the next game.
 Example: (20% of 28 baseball games would be 5.6 games.
 The player would miss 6 games.)

-The student-athlete will be denied athletic participation for the remainder of his/her high school career.
+Third offense - The student-athlete will be denied athletic participation for the remainder of his/her high school career.